esquith/esquith-slack-bot/README.md

 https://esquith-slack-bot.herokuapp.com/

-This is a coding challenge that I did for Rootly, [here](https://slack.com/oauth/v2/authorize?client_id=5192409476660.5183391217286&scope=app_mentions:read,im:history,commands&user_scope=) is the direct link to the Slack application
+This is a coding challenge that I did for Rootly, [here](https://slack.com/oauth/v2/authorize?client_id=5192409476660.5183391217286&scope=app_mentions:read,im:history,commands&user_scope=) is the direct link to the Slack application.
+Feel free to reach out for more context.